lois2inn/bikesharing/README.md

 Two additional visualizations are suggested for future analysis
-- More insight into why certain starting and ending locations have more number of bikes.
+- Trip length
-One reason could be areas of interest (tourism) along Hudson River.
+- Understand the nature of start and end locations to determine the popularity of bike usage. proximity to ferry, subway to get to work. tourist spots along Hudson River.
 Tourism group would be customers instead of subscribers.

 - Why do some locations away from the main city center show bike usage? (start locations at north of boroughs) and start/end locations at west of manhattan? could be the proximity to subway and bike to workplace or bike long distance to work.
 This group would mostly be subscribers.